Martin Petrov: VfL Wolfsburg

-Atletico Madrid
+Atlético Madrid

 In summer 2005, Petrov was bought by Atlético Madrid for a fee of €10 million.

 On 14 October 2006, Petrov suffered an anterior cruciate ligament injury during a game against Recreativo de Huelva and was sidelined for more than six months.
 He made his comeback for Atlético from a serious knee injury on 28 April 2007, playing for 56 minutes in a 0–0 draw against Real Betis.
 On 6 May, Petrov netted Atlético's only goal in their 2–1 defeat at Espanyol.

 On 24 July 2007, after constant press speculation about him leaving the club, it was reported that Atlético Madrid had placed a £6.2 million price on the player.
 Later that day, he left the Atlético Madrid training camp to think over his future with Tottenham Hotspur and Manchester City reputedly interested in the player.
 On 25 July, reports in the Spanish press suggested that Petrov had already agreed terms and had medical tests with Manchester City and that only minor details needed completing before finalising a move to Eastlands.
 Manchester City confirmed the £4.7 million (€7 million) move on a three-year contract on 26 July 2007.

 Manchester City

-His first Premier League game was on 11 August 2007 when he in Manchester City's 2–0 win over West Ham United at Upton Park.
+His first Premier League game was on 11 August 2007 when he started in Manchester City's 2–0 win over West Ham United at Upton Park.
 His first goals came on 22 September 2007 against Fulham.
 After that Petrov scored two goals, one in the 3–1 win over Newcastle United the other one in the 2–1 win over Reading and also notched up six assists.
 He was sent off by referee Rob Styles in the home loss to Everton, for kicking Leon Osman.
 The challenge earned him a straight red card which banned him for three games.
 Petrov added to his tally with a goal against Portsmouth.

 Following the influx of new players at Manchester City such as Carlos Tevez and Emmanuel Adebayor, Petrov was linked with a move away from the City of Manchester Stadium.
 He was often in and out of the first team.
 However, he scored goals in the first two games that he had started, prompting Hughes to start Petrov in place of Shaun Wright-Phillips at home against Fulham.
 Though he scored, he also aggravated the knee injury that had plagued him.
 After the sacking of Mark Hughes and arrival of Roberto Mancini, he started both league games and scored in the 2–0 win over Stoke City on 26 December.
 He also publicly expressed his anger against Hughes as Petrov was frequently moved in and out of the starting 11.

 On 18 April 2010, Petrov announced that his season was over and that he would miss the four remaining Premier League games due to a knee injury.

 On 8 June 2010, it was announced that Petrov's contract had expired and that he would be leaving the club, along with Benjani Mwaruwari, Karl Moore and Sylvinho.